GarfieldMa/COMP2123_Selflearning_Report/COMP2123 Self-Learning Report<br:>Prim's Algorithm.md

 ##### Congratulations !
 That's Everything About The While Loop
 We can return `minimum_spanning_tree` after the while loop and the implementation is done!

-Buuuuuut, 😌 one more thing to consider......How could we determine the first node to be added to be `root` as we promised in the declaration?
+Buuuuuut, 😌 one more thing to consider… How could we determine the first node to be added to be `root` as we promised in the declaration?
 This is a tricky question🤔

 Think about the how we choose the vertex to add in the first step in while loop.
 Do you find something?😊